-In the English Language Development Program, English

-language learners are taught the district core curriculum

-however, the method of instruction is modified to accommodate students' learning needs.
+In the English Language Development Program, English language learners are taught the district core curriculum however, the method of instruction is modified to accommodate students' learning needs.

 Teachers receive specialized training to provide this type of instruction.
-English Language Development (ELD) and Sheltered classes are offered as needed.
-Students enrolled in sheltered classes graduation receive regular credit for successful completion of each course.
+English Language Development (ELD) are offered as needed.
+Students enrolled in classes receive regular graduation credit for successful completion of each course.